logbak/knave-api/README.md

 ## Usage and Development

 At the moment you will need to compile and run the code yourself if you wish to utilize this software.
 This is meant as a starting point to be used in integrations or potentially as part of standalone application.
-Future verions may be more accesible.
+Future verions may be more accessible.